On the computation of edit distance functions

 Which graphs are in Case 2, but not Case 2a?
-Since $\alpha+\omega=h$, every $w\in W$ has at least one neighbor in $A$.
+Since $\alpha+\omega=h$, we may write $V(H)=A\dotcup W$, where $A$ is an independent set of size $\alpha$ and $W$ is a clique of size $\omega$.
+Every $w\in W$ has at least one neighbor in $A$.
 If any $a\in A$ has more than one neighbor in $W$, then we can greedily find at most $\omega-1$ vertices in $A$ such that the union of their neighborhoods is $W$.
 Such a graph would be in Case 2a.

 So, the graphs, $H$ with $\omega\leq\alpha$ that are in neither Case 1 nor Case 2a have the property that $N(w)\cap N(w')\cap A=\emptyset$ for all distinct $w,w'\in W$.
 This is exactly the case of a clique-star.~\\